neverthirstyplants/neverthirstyplants.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
+# subtitle: <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Hamburg, Germany</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hi, this blog is about building a plant irrigation system using a diy capacitive soil moisture sensor.
+As I don't have access to a garden, and to make my live easier, I'll focus on my plants at home.

+My name is Mario.
+I am ...

+The question who waters the plants when I am not at home and pure curiosity in the details of how soil moisture can me measured let me start this project.

+The structure of this blog is:

+ * Motivation and related work
+   * Types of sensors and their costs
+   * Available Sensors
+   * Theory of capacitive sensors
+   * Frequency/Soil/Temperature/Salt dependency
+   * Advantages Disadvantages
+   * Related Papers
+ * Building and testing prototypes
+   * Frequency counting vs Peak detector
+ * Building a 20 MHz capacitive soil moisture sensor
+ * Building a 120 MHz capacitive soil moisture sensor
+ * Evaluating the differences of a 20 MHz and a 120 MHz
+ * Connecting a Pump
+ * Online Data and Remote Control
+ * Possible Applications and Further Development